iden3/did-iden3/did-iden3-method.md

 }
 ```

-Example of DID document of onchain based identity:
+Example of DID document of ethereum controlled identity:

 ```json
 {